Regarding the mandatory certification of energy efficiency regulations in the Republic of Belarus

 Reference

-The EAC mark is shared among Russia, Kazakhstan, and Belarus; however, this time, the energy efficiency regulation will be implemented only in the Republic of Belarus.
+While the EAC mark is commonly displayed across Russia, Kazakhstan, and Belarus, this energy efficiency regulation applies only to the Republic of Belarus.

-The above information is being updated periodically by relevant Belarusian government agencies.
-If you have any questions or requests regarding power supplies, please do not hesitate to contact us.
-Our reliable power supply consultants will provide you with dedicated support.
+The above content is updated periodically by relevant governmental bodies in Belarus.
+If you have any questions or requests regarding power supplies, please feel free to contact us.
+Our reliable power supply consultants will assist you with care.